-- -Sea-Fisheries Acts [comprising relevant sea-fisheries provisions of the Bill and the Fisheries (Amendment) Act 2003 (No. 21)], - -Aquaculture Acts [comprising the Fisheries (Amendment) Act 1997 (No. 23) as amended, including section 68 of the Bill, relevant provisions of the Fisheries and Foreshore (Amendment) Act 1998 (No. 54) and the Fisheries (Amendment) Act 2001 (No. 40)] and - -Dumping at Sea Acts [comprising the Dumping at Sea Act 1996 (No. 14), the Dumping at Sea (Amendment) Act 2004 (No. 35), and section 70 of the Bill], for the purposes of their restatement or consolidation into one Act each.
+- Sea-Fisheries Acts [comprising relevant sea-fisheries provisions of the Bill and the Fisheries (Amendment) Act 2003 (No. 21)], - Aquaculture Acts [comprising the Fisheries (Amendment) Act 1997 (No. 23) as amended, including section 101 of the Bill, relevant provisions of the Fisheries and Foreshore (Amendment) Act 1998 (No. 54) and the Fisheries (Amendment) Act 2001 (No. 40)] and - Dumping at Sea Acts [comprising the Dumping at Sea Act 1996 (No. 14), the Dumping at Sea (Amendment) Act 2004 (No. 35), and section 103 of the Bill], for the purposes of their restatement or consolidation into one Act each.

-Section 2 is a standard technical feature which defines certain Acts referred to in the Bill as well as explaining references to provisions of the Bill, so as to avoid unnecessary verbiage in the rest of the Bill.
+Section 2 is a standard technical feature which defines certain Acts and terms referred to in the Bill, so as to avoid unnecessary verbiage in the rest of the Bill.

-Section 3 is a standard statutory provision relating to Ministerial Regulations under Part 2 or section 44 (registration of sea-fishing boats) of the Bill, or under section 25 of the Fisheries (Amendment) Act 2003 (No. 21) in relation to conservation and management of straddling and highly migratory fish stocks.
+Section 3 is a standard statutory provision relating to Ministerial Regulations under Part 2 of the Bill, or under section 25 of the Fisheries (Amendment) Act 2003 (No. 21) in relation to conservation and management of straddling and highly migratory fish stocks.
 Either House of the Oireachtas may, if it sees fit, resolve to annul the Regulations within 21 sitting days after the Regulations are laid before it, but without prejudice to the validity of anything done under the Regulations before that annulment.

-Section 4 (with Schedule 1) provides for the repeal of certain provisions of 14 Fisheries Acts and 5 other Acts, as follows:
+Section 4 (with Schedule 1) provides for the repeal of certain provisions of 16 Fisheries Acts and 7 other Acts, as follows: